mcmah309/declare/rs/declare/README.md

         id: usize,
         body: &'a str,
     },
-    // `foreign` means that a struct will not be generated.
+    // `foreign` indicates that a struct will not be generated and comes from elsewhere.
-    // We are just redeclaring the body for `common_accessor` and `field_traits` generation
+    // We only need to include fields in the body we want for `common_accessor` and `field_traits` generation
     #[newtype(foreign)]
     Binary {
         id: usize,